fegastal/42SP-Labs-Notes/README.md

 <details>
   <summary>The functions created for this step were:</summary>
-For this table to be generated, it was necessary to create 3 specific functions:

 *```void initializes_tab_with_zero(unsigned int tab[])``` has the goal of making the table initialization from zero elements, considering that TAM equals 256.
  /*